- Chester County Intermediate Unit

 Safety and Security Responsibilities

 Staff members follow safety and security protocols, model safety and security behaviors, reinforce behavior expectations and provide behavior interventions.
 Staff members also plan and conduct emergency drills, participate in safety committees, and collaborate with CCIU personnel and community members to provide safe and secure learning environments.
-Staff members also know how to identify potential safety and security threats and immediately report such concerns to the school administration.
+They also know how to identify potential safety and security threats and immediately report such concerns to the school administration.

 Community members, including members of law enforcement, fire, and emergency medical services, work to collaborate with school officials to develop emergency response protocols.